 Threadz offers three main options for visualizing your Canvas discussions: network diagrams, chord diagrams, and timelines.
 To see any of these visualizations, you will access Threadz through your Canvas course.

-- At the top of the page, select the discussion you wish to analyze.
+3. From the drop-down at the top of the page, select the discussion you wish to analyze.

 Tips